 Here's my artistic impression of the Starfighter.

+The 20-piece model did definitely NOT have the air brakes parts or any instructions for the tail hook paintwork.
 Working with scalpel and a file, I carefully cut the covers and glued them in the open position.
 And then, applied the typical black-and-white zebra scheme to the arrestor hook.
 Sexy, ain't it?

 Here's a bit of zoom on the tail section:

 Looking through the cockpit glass, you may notice the yellow stain on top of the ejection seat.
 That's another freelancing addition.
 The stain is actually a pattern of alternating yellow and black lines, supposed to mimic the placement of jettison handles for the ejection seats.
 Notice the air brakes, too.